Changes to citizenship rules 2009 to 2015

 • granted Canadian citizenship under section 5.1, the adoption provisions of the Citizenship Act

-Exceptions to the first generation limit
+Exceptions to the first-generation limit

-• with the Canadian Armed Forces
+• the Canadian Armed Forces

-• with the federal public administration
+• the federal public administration

-• in the Canadian Armed Forces
+• the Canadian Armed Forces

-• with the federal public administration
+• the federal public administration

 Page details